Relintai/pandemonium_engine_docs/03_usage/06_inputs/05_handling_quit_requests.md

 On Android, `MainLoop.NOTIFICATION_WM_GO_BACK_REQUEST` is sent instead.
-Pressing the Back button will exit the application if **Application > Config > Quit On Go Back** is checked in the Project Settings (which is the default).
+Pressing the Back button will exit the application if **Application &gt; Config &gt; Quit On Go Back** is checked in the Project Settings (which is the default).

-Note:

-    `MainLoop.NOTIFICATION_WM_GO_BACK_REQUEST` isn't supported on iOS, as
-    iOS devices don't have a physical Back button.
+Note: `MainLoop.NOTIFICATION_WM_GO_BACK_REQUEST` isn't supported on iOS, as iOS devices don't have a physical Back button.

 Handling the notification is done as follows (on any node):

-gdscript GDScript

 ```
 func _notification(what):